ShrekMan293/Brass/SYNTAX.md

 }
 ```
 ##### Entry Function
-The program needs to enter somewhere, if no entry is specified it may not run correctly
+The program needs to enter somewhere, if no entry is specified it may not run correctly, will enter from the top of code

 ```
 entry {